 - The cutting teeth should be newly sharpened before adjusting the depth gauge setting.
-We recommend that you adjust the raker clearance every third time you sharpen the chain.
+We recommend that you adjust the depth gauge setting every third time you sharpen the cutting teeth.
 NOTE!
 This recommendation assumes that the length of the cutting teeth is not reduced excessively. - You will need a flat file and a depth gauge tool.
 We recommend that you use our depth gauge tool to acheive the correct depth gauge setting and bevel for the depth gauge.